angular/angular/aio/content/guide/router-tutorial-toh.md

 `snapshot` only gets the initial value of the parameter map with this technique.
 Use the observable `paramMap` approach if there's a possibility that the router could re-use the component.
-This tutorial sample app uses with the observable `paramMap`.
+This tutorial sample application uses with the observable `paramMap`.

 </div>